kahlertfr/depth-aware-motion-deblurring/docs/chapters/depth-aware-deblurring.rst

     \end{figure}

 As mentioned before a natural image mostly contains salient edges thus the correct deblurred image has such edges.
+In order to check if the deblurred image :math:`I^k` has salient edges we can compare it to its shock filtered version :math:`\tilde{I^k}`.
 It is useful that salient edges are invariant to shock filtering since they are preserved and just weak edges are removed.
-In order to check if the deblurred image :math:`I^k` has salient edges we can compare it to its shock filtered version :math:`\tilde{I^k}`.
 Before applying the shock filter the image :math:`I^k` is smoothed with a Gaussian filter to remove noise.
-The comparison of :math:`I^k` and :math:`\tilde{I^k}` is done by computing the cross-correlation :math:`corr` of the gradient magnitudes of both images which expresses the similarity of images.
+To finally compare :math:`I^k` with :math:`\tilde{I^k}` we have to define a similarity measure.
+Here we use the cross-correlation :math:`corr` of the gradient magnitudes of both images.
 Similar images have a high cross-correlation value.
-The correlation- based energy :math:`E_c(k)` can be expressed as follows:
+In the end we want to do an energy minimization that is why we define the correlation-based energy :math:`E_c(k)` as follows:

 .. math:: :numbered: